Focus on What Matters: Constraining Spatial-Temporal Attention via Action-Units for Noise-Resilient AQA: Method

-Secondly, we utilize the Action-Unit Image Generator to generate action interest region images corresponding to each frame based on $Y$ joint points specified in advance and the corresponding image resolution.
-The combination method of action-unit images is shown in Figure \ref{fig:action-unit}.
-These images are referred to as action-unit images in this paper and denoted by $o$.
-The set of action-unit images corresponding to the entire video frame set is denoted as $R$ and $R=\{{o_t}\}_{t=1}^T$.\\ Finally, we input the obtained pose information ($S$), action-unit image set ($R$), and keyframe set ($K$) into Align Module.
-This module will execute three steps: (1) it separates the pose information and action-unit image set into the motion part (the complete action of the athlete) and the condition part (special score influencing factors such as water splash and height above ground, etc.) through the keyframe set ($K$); (2) it further divides the motion part into $N$ sub-phases; (3) to ensure a fair comparison between the query video $Q$ and the reference video $E$, we perform frame alignment for each sub-phase of their motion parts and overall alignment for the condition parts.
+where $ASM$ refers to Action Segmentation Module. ${\hat{P}}_Q$ is a probability matrix with shape $T\times H$, where the $t_{th}$ value in the $h_{th}$ row represents the probability of the $h_{th}$ action transition occurring in the $t_{th}$ frame, and $k_h$ denotes the frame index of the $h_{th}$ action transition. $K_Q=\{{k_Q^i}\}_{i=1}^H$ represents the set of keyframes for the query video. \paragraph{\textbf{Action-Unit Image Generator}} The generator generates action interest region images corresponding to each frame based on $Y$ joint points specified in advance and the corresponding $S$ and $B$.
+The combination method of Action-Unit images is shown in Figure \ref{fig:action-unit}.
+These images are referred to as Action-Unit images in this paper and denoted by $o$.
+The set of Action-Unit images corresponding to the entire video frame set is denoted as $R=\{o_t\}_{t=1}^T$. \paragraph{\textbf{Align Module}} This module executes three steps: (1) it separates the pose information sequence ($S$) and Action-Unit image set ($R$) into the motion part (the complete action of the athlete) and the condition part (special score influencing factors such as water splash and height above ground, etc.) through the keyframe set ($K$); (2) it further divides the motion part into $H+1$ sub-phases; (3) to ensure a fair comparison between the query video $Q$ and the reference video $E$, we perform frame alignment for each sub-phase of their motion parts and overall alignment for the condition parts.
 Specifically, the data for the condition part is represented as $R^c$, while the data for the motion part is represented as follows:

-where, $S^{m,i}$ represents the pose information of the $i_{th}$ sub-phase of the motion part, while $R^{m,i}$ represents the set of action-unit images corresponding to the sub-phase.
-The aligned data are denoted as: ${\bar{S}}^{m,i}$, ${\bar{R}}^{m,i}$, and ${\bar{R}}^c$.\\
+where $S^{m,i}$ represents the pose information of the $i_{th}$ sub-phase of the motion part, while $R^{m,i}$ represents the set of Action-Unit images corresponding to the sub-phase.
+The aligned data are denoted as: ${\bar{S}}^{m,i}$, ${\bar{R}}^{m,i}$, and ${\bar{R}}^c$.